rmbolger/Posh-IBWAPI/README.md

 Get-IBObject 'record:host' | Select -First 1 | ConvertTo-Json -Depth 5
 ```

 You may notice that all objects returned by Infoblox have a `_ref` field.
-That is known as the object reference and can be used in any function that accepts `-ObjectRef`.
+That is known as the object reference and can be used in any function that accepts an `ObjectRef` parameter.
 In the case of `Get-IBObject`, it will return that specific object.

 ```powershell
 Get-IBObject -ObjectRef 'record:host/asdfqwerasdfqwerasdfqwerasdfqwer'